School board awards bid for SHS auditorium upgrade

 “The lighting system in there is pretty old, so to change out the lighting instruments is going to mean a lot less maintenance,” Ronne said.
 “There’s parts of the stage where there’s a huge section of lighting that are just out.”

-The back of the stage is poorly lit, making it a challenge for the percussionists to read their sheet music during band concerts.
+The back of the stage is poorly lit, making it a challenge for the percussionists to read their sheet music during band concerts, Ronne said.
 The lights will be upgraded to LEDs, which will allow Ronne more opportunities for color changes during shows.

 “Right now to do color changes, we have to go up there and put colored gels in and bring up multiple lights to mix it to a white,” he said.
 “Now you can do that option from the lighting board and have all red in one scene and all blue in another scene.

-There’s just a whole lot of great dramatic options that we’ll have, plus better light,” Ronne said.
+There’s just a whole lot of great dramatic options that we’ll have, plus better light,” he added.
 “It’s going to be really exciting.”

 The SHS project included construction of a music wing, featuring a music technology room that allows students to work in a professional recording studio and large classrooms.